Idiostatus aequalis

 Identification

-The shield-like that covers the is the primary diagnostic feature for this and the Idiostatus as a whole.
-This structure distinguishes from other where the pronotum is small and does not extend over the abdomen.
+The shield-like pronotum that covers the is the primary diagnostic feature for this and the Idiostatus as a whole.
+This structure distinguishes shield-backed katydids from other Tettigoniidae where the pronotum is small and does not extend over the abdomen.
 Within the genus, specific identification requires examination of detailed morphological characters including genitalic structures and subtle differences in pronotal shape and body proportions.
 The uniform coloration helps distinguish I. aequalis from some with more patterned or contrasting coloration.

 Images